Beans and Lies just went up at Daily Science Fiction. It’s quite short, I promise. And it’s almost a fairy tale. Almost.

-My short story, “An Assault of Color,” just went up at Apex Magazine.
+My short story Death and Death Again just went live up at Nightmare Magazine.